org-roam/org-roam-bibtex/README.md

 * [Org Ref](https://github.com/jkitchin/org-ref) — namely when Org-ref v2 or v3
   citation citation links are used as ROAM_REFS.
-Org-roam and ORB now support the built-in Org-cite citation keys (Org-mode 9.5+), so Org-ref is not a strict requirement anymore.
+Org-roam and ORB now support the built-in Org-cite citation keys (Org mode version 9.5+), so Org-ref is not a strict requirement anymore.
 * [Helm/Ivy-bibtex](https://github.com/tmalsburg/helm-bibtex) — these packages
   are required by Org-ref and provide native interfaces for Bibtex-completion,